- Course Information

-In this specialization, you will enhance your skills in business analysis, fiscal management and organizational leadership with an emphasis on law enforcement, public safety, emergency medical care and disaster preparedness.
-The courses in this specialization span the spectrum of management, budgetary rules, personnel and critical issues relating to crisis management and the history of terrorism, prevention and response.
-You will also explore the psychological, environmental and cultural factors that can drive individuals to commit such acts.
-As a Homeland Security graduate, you will be prepared to pursue management positions in government from local to federal levels.
+Since 9/11, the U.S. has spent more than $635 billion on homeland security, making it an in-demand field.
+With NCU’s MBA in Homeland Security specialization, you will enhance your skills in business analysis, fiscal management and organizational leadership with an emphasis on law enforcement, public safety, emergency medical care and disaster preparedness.
+The courses in this 100% online specialization span the spectrum of management, budgetary rules, personnel and critical issues relating to crisis management and the history of terrorism, prevention and response.
+Psychological, environmental and cultural factors that can drive individuals to commit such acts are also explored.
+As a Homeland Security MBA graduate, you will be prepared to pursue management positions in government from local to federal levels.

 MBA Degree Requirements